-At both NPPs, solid LLW is, after conditioning, transferred to the disposal facility.
-Options for very low level waste management are either general or case-specific clearance.
+At both currently operating NPPs, solid LLW is, after conditioning, transferred to the disposal facility.
+Options for management of waste below clearance level are either general or case-specific clearance.
 Such waste can be reused, recycled or disposed at landfills.
-The Olkiluoto NPP has a landfill on site while the Loviisa NPP has an agreement with a regional landfill to dispose cleared waste.
+The Olkiluoto NPP has a landfill on site while the Loviisa NPP has an agreement with a regional landfill to dispose of cleared waste.